 - To enter the Go Code Colorado Challenge, log on to gocode.colorado.gov, click on EVENTS, and register to attend one of the five Challenge Weekend events.

-- Participants must use at least one dataset that is publicly available on the Colorado Information Marketplace, which can be found at data.colorado.gov.
-Participants may use private data as well in addition to at least one public dataset.
+- In creating their entry, participants must use at least one dataset that is publicly available on the Colorado Information Marketplace (CIM), which can be found at data.colorado.gov.
+Participants may also use private data and public data that does not come from CIM in addition to at least one public dataset from CIM.

-- A panel of qualified judges, selected by Go Code Colorado, (“Judges”) will review all submissions at the end of the Challenge Weekend and, based on the judging criteria, will choose the top two teams from each region to go on to the Final Competition.
+- A panel of qualified judges, selected by Go Code Colorado, (“Judges”) will review all submissions at the end of the Challenge Weekend and, based on the judging criteria as published on gocode.colorado.gov, will choose the top two teams from each location.

-- To be eligible to win, the top two teams in each region must attend the Final Competition in Denver, Colorado on May 24, 2017, at 6:00 PM MDT until close, location to be announced on gocode.colorado.gov.
-The final two teams from each region will pitch their ideas and demonstrate interactive features of the application they built to the Judges.
+- To be eligible to win, the Finalist Teams must attend the Final Competition in Denver, Colorado on June 7, 2018, at 6:00 PM MDT until close, location to be announced on gocode.colorado.gov.
+The Finalist Teams will pitch their ideas and present the features of their entry to the Judges.

-- Judges, in their sole discretion, will select the winners of the Final Competition based on the judging criteria.
+- Judges, in their sole discretion, will select the winners of the Final Competition based on the judging criteria as published on gocode.colorado.gov.

 YOU MAY ONLY COMPETE IF: